vishnu350/st/README.md

 - AppImage version will work even on 10 year old distros.
 - Easy AppImage install flow via AM: `am i st+`

+If you just want an AppImage of a minimal, lightweight, rock-solid terminal that has all the essential features, then st+ is for you.

 # Installation (AppImage)